chrvaskos/BurdenOff/README.md

 Technical Details:
 In order to create this website we mainly used React and bootsrap for the front-end and Express for the back-end and the connection with our SQL database.
 For the safe storage of passwords within the database we used the npm library Bcrypt.

+This project was made by four proud undergraduate students of the Aristotle University of Thessaloniki; Vasilis Christoforidis,Sotirios Karbounis,Dimitrios Kostakis, Giannis Kostakis  and under the guidance of their professor ; Ms. Athina Vakali.